 For as long as I can remember, I have had a complicated relationship with my body.
 As I jumped from lanky pubescent to young adult, my weight skyrocketed.
 A lifetime of bad eating habits (Costco muffins for breakfast, anyone?) should have prepared me for this uncomfortable realization, yet I was completely taken aback when looking in the mirror.
 Years of shame and guilt-ridden trips to the freezer for ice cream used to numb the sadness of adolescence.
 A coming-of-age story riddled with the inability to cope with the fact that nothing in life stays the same.
-That we are forever stuck in a genetic mold we didn’t sign up for.
+That we are forever stuck in a genetic mold we did not sign up for.
 And as I compared myself to everyone around me, my confidence continued to plummet.

 Confidence is a strange concept — some days you wake up feeling like a million bucks and others 25 cents.
 Some days you are Beyoncé, and other days the insecurity is written all over your face.
-I often wonder who I could have been if I wasn’t burdened with insecurities growing up.
-It saddens me to think of how many conversations I would have started or risks I would have taken if I wasn’t so afraid of what people thought of me.
+I often wonder who I could have been if I was not burdened with insecurities growing up.
+It saddens me to think of how many conversations I would have started or risks I would have taken if I was not so afraid of what people thought of me.

 The average American woman is size 16-18, yet it is often easy to forget it in a world filled with Instagram bloggers and Facetune.
 And while the media has made serious waves these past few years with the countless body diversity and body neutrality campaigns, we grew up in a different world.
 A world of low-rise jeans that only looked good on size-zero icon Paris Hilton.

 Now that I am in my early twenties, I have done the hard work to remove myself of the toxicities that society has placed upon us.
 Progress is possible when you have a healthy support system, therapist and a library of books.

 I am passing along the books that helped me, in hopes that others will recognize their beauty and grow their self-confidence.